ucsb-cs148-w24/project-pj13-medminder/team/contributions/CONTRIBS.md

 ### Vaishnavi Himakunthala

 1. Made design doc
-2. Made preliminary design for UI
+2. Made preliminary design for UI and set up pages + navigation of the app
-3. Made a PR template
+4. Made a PR template
-4. Added speech to text feature for medicine name
+5. Added speech to text feature for medicine name
+6. Made the settings panel

 ### Timothy Choi
 1. Created DateNavigator component to go back and forth through the days of the week